dashingsoft/pyarmor/docs/mode.rst

 * Python 3.8
 * Python 3.9

-It may support Python 3.5, 3.6 later, but Python 3.0~3.4 is out of plan.

 In order to enable it, set option ``--advanced 2`` to :ref:`obfuscate`::

     pyarmor obfuscate --advanced 2 foo.py